 5. Stories Build Trust

-When you’re selling with a story inspired by your business, you’re inviting your customers to see themselves in the story.
-You’re also showing them that you understand their needs and concerns and create productive relationships.
+Presenting a narrative and story inspired by your enterprise encourages customers to envision themselves within the story.
+Simultaneously, you demonstrate your comprehension of their needs and apprehensions, fostering meaningful and productive relationships.

 How to Identify Your Story’s Hook?